KL13NT/nabdjs/README.md

 ### Demo

-You can use the live REPL here [kl13nt.github.io/nabdjs/index.html](kl13nt.github.io/nabdjs/demo.html).
+You can use the live REPL [here](kl13nt.github.io/nabdjs/demo.html).

 ### How this works